3 EASY TIPS FOR A HAPPIER AND SMARTER CHILD

 Or at least speak two languages around them.

 GUSTO found that whether babies are spoken to in one or two languages - may affect their learning capacity.

 Of the 114 six-month old infants in the study, it was observed that those spoken to in 2 languages (defined as having at least 25% exposure to a second language) demonstrated better learning and memory than their peers from monolingual homes i.e. where they had at least 90% exposure to a first language (English).

 This happened regardless of which second language was spoken around the children.

 “When we showed them pictures on a computer screen, [children brought up in bilingual families] learnt to recognise the pictures much faster.” – Associate Professor Chong Yap Seng, Lead Principal Investigator, GUSTO.

 One explanation offered is that learning two languages requires more information-processing efficiency, which in turn spurs a child to develop stronger cognitive skills to make sense of the world around them.

 In the same study, infants brought up in bilingual families were also seen to be more easily bored of old images.

 A predisposition towards novelty has been also often been linked to superior cognition, language skills, and performance on IQ tests.
 So grab the chance to kick-start your child’s cognitive development by speaking a second language at home!

+Did you know?
 A baby’s brain has 1,000 trillion synapses or twice that of an average adult.